CleasbyCode/pdvps/README.md

 pdvps is similar to my other program [***pdvzip***](https://github.com/CleasbyCode/pdvzip).
 The two main differences in this edition of **pdv** are:

-**1).** It is supplied with a default PNG image that you use to embed your file, which will be '*encrypted*', using simple XOR method.
-The image is small in size, which maximises the amount of data you can embed (5,233,664 bytes, almost 5MB), it also reduces the required C++ code of the main program.
-(If you want to use your own image, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip)).
+**1).** It uses a default PNG image for where your data file is inserted and '*encrypted*' (simple XOR method).
+The image is small in size, which maximises the amount of data you can embed (5,233,664 bytes, almost 5MB).
+Using a default image reduces the required C++ code of the main program.
+If you want to use your own image for embedding files, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip).

-**2).** There is an PowerShell script embedded within the default PNG image that is used to decrypt, extract and open/play/run (depending on media type) your embedded file.
+**2).** There is an PowerShell script embedded within the default PNG image, that is used to decrypt, extract and open/play/run (depending on media type) your embedded file, when you execute the PNG file.

 For more information on the embedded scripts within the default PNG image, see the [***scripts_info.txt***](https://github.com/CleasbyCode/pdvps/blob/main/scripts_info.txt) file supplied with this repo.